Connecting students with design opportunities across Oregon

 BRIC Architecture Summer Internship Opportunity – Students across all levels of architecture undergraduate and graduate studies are encouraged to apply for this summer internship.
 Hosted in BRIC’s Portland office, the program is responsive to your interests and goals.
 Opportunities include collaboration with project teams and clients, site visits, community engagement, project-based design and documentation, independent research, and mentorship.

-Emerging Leaders – A Portland-based internship program that removes barriers to access by connecting talented students of color with paid internships at top companies throughout the Portland Metro area.
+The Script – A Portland-based internship program that removes barriers to access by connecting talented students of color with paid internships at top companies throughout the Portland Metro area.
 Open to current college students of color, and those who’ve graduated within the last year.
 Candidates need to have completed at least one year of college coursework by summer and hold a high school diploma or equivalent.
 See FAQ for eligibility details.

 Green Workforce Academy – A 5-week, paid opportunity for Black, Native, and people of color in Portland who want to learn more about jobs in the green economy.
 Participants learn about the environmental issues that impact their communities and what they need to know to get green jobs.
 Participants must be at least 18 years old and have a high school diploma or GED/TASC.